-- See How Your Updates Look – Scroll through your timeline to see your page’s wall posts and status updates.
-Make sure that you have a good amount of updates from the past few months at minimum.
+- See What Your Updates Look Like – Scroll through your timeline to see your page’s wall posts and status updates.
+Make sure that you have a good number of updates from the past few months as a minimum.
 Use the highlighting option by clicking the Star icon on important updates to make them stand out.

-- Backdate Updates to Fill Up Timeline – If you don’t have a lot of updates, post some and then click on the Pencil icon on the update and change the date.
-Use this to fill up your recent timeline to show some activity.
+- Backdate Updates to Fill in Timeline – If you don’t have a lot of updates, post some and then click on the Pencil icon on the update and change the date.
+Use this to fill in your recent timeline to show some activity.

 - Check Your Page’s Basic Information – Click on the About link on your page and take a look at your page’s basic information (contact information, description, etc.).
 Add additional information if necessary to fill this area out.

 - Check Your Custom Content & Apps – Click on each of your Facebook apps and custom content tabs to see what changes need to be made.
-Contact your designer or application creator to see if they have updates on when they can fit your apps and content to the new Facebook pages layout size.
+Contact your designer or application creator to see when they can fit your apps and content to the new Facebook Pages layout size.

 On-Going New Facebook Pages Maintenance Plan

-- Post a Variety of Updates – Keeping your Facebook page up to date is now more important than ever.
-Be sure to post a variety of updates including simple status updates, questions, photos, and videos to engage with fans and keep your timeline looking healthy.
+- Post a Variety of Updates – Keeping your Facebook Page up-to-date is now more important than ever.
+Be sure to post a variety of updates including simple status updates, questions, photos and videos to engage fans and keep your timeline looking healthy.

 - Check Notifications & Respond to Messages – Keep an eye on any activity happening on your page and be sure to reply when needed.
 Especially keep tabs on your messages – you might be able to prevent an angry message from going private to public by responding quickly.